 If you still have questions regarding cost of a service, please call (425) 216-0550 to speak with one of our Hosts.

 If you have received a statement from Crossover, you can pay with Credit, Debit or HSA card over the phone, in-person or online.

 I have questions regarding my statement, who can I speak to?

 If you have questions regarding your Crossover billing statement, please contact email@example.com

 Note: For questions regarding lab billing, please contact LapCorp at (206) 861-7200

 Do I need an appointment?

 Yes.
 You may call the clinic at (425) 216-0550 or schedule an appointment online through our secure Patient Portal.
-When scheduling your appointment online, please ensure you select the "COVID/Flu Vaccine" option to expedite the booking process.
+Please schedule an office visit with your Primary Care Physician for this service.

 What kind of COVID-19 vaccine is available?

 The Living Well Health Center is providing the 2023-2024 Pfizer monovalent vaccine.
 This newer monovalent vaccine is specifically designed to target the most recent strains of COVID-19.
 For more information regarding the vaccine and clinical recommendations, please visit CDC.